 Please note: Failure to pass the required test automatically triggers a State-mandated 30-day waiting period before the applicant can apply to retake the exam.
 Ohio Notary Services is prohibited from waiving this legal requirement.
 Should an applicant fail the exam a second time, the applicant must re-start the process with a new application including fee.

-Benefits of Online Notarization
+Benefits of Remote Online Notarization

-Online notarization is incredibly convenient for both the signer and the notary.
+Remote online notarization is incredibly convenient for both the signer and the notary.
 With this service, a notary and signer can video chat over the internet as opposed to having to meet in person.
 This process is also called remote, webcam or virtual notarization.
 There are many benefits to offering an online notarization service, including the following:

 - Provides a welcome service to clients who simply are not able to make it to an office.